-When an unmarried woman is seeking child support, Florida family law courts often require DNA testing before the man is ordered to make payments.
+When an unmarried woman is seeking child support, Florida courts often require DNA testing before the man is ordered to make payments.
 Due to the advances in technology, DNA testing has high accuracy rates, leaving no doubt whether or not a man is related to the child.

 If a child is conceived when a mother and father are not married, a court will not automatically consider the man to be the child’s legal father.
 Until a DNA test has been completed, the man is referred to as the alleged father.
 Alleged fathers have the option of not being included on the child’s birth certificate until it has been confirmed that they are the biological fathers.
 Once paternity has been established, fathers may be required to pay child support but they may also be granted certain parental rights.